 - Requiring employees to work longer-than-normal shifts or not giving them proper work breaks

-If you are injured on the job, you should get medical attention promptly.
+If you are injured on the job, you should get prompt medical attention.
 All injuries are worth a doctor’s examination, no matter how minor they appear.
-Getting emergency care can also document your injuries and the fact that you sought help right away, which could help your case.
+Getting emergency care can also document your injuries and the fact that you sought help right away, which could strengthen your case.

-Filing a claim under the Jones Act can be an intimidating process, but a New Orleans maritime injury lawyer with Laborde Earles Injury Lawyers can guide you through it.
-We can explain your rights and responsibilities under the law and help you fill out the proper claim forms, ensuring you promptly report your injury.
+Filing a claim under the Jones Act can be intimidating, but our maritime injury lawyers in our New Orleans office can guide you through it.
+We will explain your rights and responsibilities under the law and help you fill out the proper claim forms, ensuring you report your injury promptly.

-The Longshore and Harbor Workers’ Compensation Act May Apply to Your Case Instead
+The Longshore and Harbor Workers’ Compensation Act (LHWCA) May Apply to Your Case

-If you are not sure that you are covered under the Jones Act, call our legal team today so that we can review your legal options with you.
+If you are unsure whether you are covered under the Jones Act, we encourage you to call our legal team today so that we can review your legal options with you.
 You may be covered under the Longshore and Harbor Workers’ Compensation Act (LHWCA).

 This federal law pays benefits, including health care and rehabilitation services, to workers injured on navigable U.S. waters or in areas related to those waters.
 This includes employees who load or unload vessels or work to build or repair them.

-The LHWCA also pays out survivor benefits to dependents if a work injury causes or plays a role in an employee’s death.
-If you qualify for LHWCA benefits, we can advise you on that option, as well.
+The LHWCA also pays survivor benefits to dependents if a work injury causes or plays a role in an employee’s death.
+If you qualify for LHWCA benefits, we can advise you on that option.

 For a free legal consultation with a maritime injury lawyer serving New Orleans, call (504) 777-7777

-Laborde Earles Injury Lawyers can manage your maritime injury case from start to finish.
-We take care of our clients, anticipating their needs during a challenging time.
-If you can sue your employer for damages suffered in your accident, you could recover compensation that can pay your:
+If you can sue your employer for damages suffered in your accident, you could recover compensation for: